idalz/realtime-chat-app/README.md

 ---
 ## Testing

-if you would like to run tests, ensure you installed pytest:
+if you would like to run tests, ensure you installed `pytest`:

 ```bash
 pip install pytest